Gibrán Lajud: Lebanon

-During the 2022 FIFA World Cup qualification, the Lebanese Football Association attempted to include Lajud to play for Lebanon, after Lebanon qualified for the third round; Lajud has yet to complete the FIFA one-time switch requirement in order to join the Lebanon national football team.
+During the 2022 FIFA World Cup qualification, the Lebanese Football Association attempted to include Lajud to play for Lebanon, after Lebanon qualified for the third round.
+However, Lajud had yet to complete the FIFA one-time switch requirement in order to join the Lebanon national football team.

 Personal life

 Lajud is of Lebanese descent.
 He received his Lebanese passport on 6 November 2021.